Gorgeous Color by Evo Fab Pro

 In addition to that ionic charge, there’s another ingenious aspect to Fab Pro: you can use it at home.
 After your stylist at Mynd blends Fab Pro dyes to create the exact hue you’re looking for, he or she can also add that dye to Fab Pro’s Reparative Conditioner Base and send you home with a conditioner that’s completely personalized to your hair color.
 Evo Fabuloso Pro Color Conditioners ($45, 7.5 fl. oz.) can be used once or twice a week to correct brassiness or fading of your permanent color or to indefinitely maintain the Fab Pro temporary color change you had done in the salon.

-In the retail section of each Mynd branch, you’ll also see tubes of Evo’s premixed color conditioners in “grab and go” colors such as Platinum Blonde, Caramel, and Cool Brown (Evo Fabuloso Colour Intensifying Conditioners; $35, 7.5 fl. oz.).
-As we’ll discuss in a future post, these conditioners are great options for lightly correcting and enhancing your color between salon visits.
+In the retail section of each Mynd branch, you’ll also see tubes of Evo’s premixed color conditioners in “grab and go” colors such as Platinum Blonde, Caramel, and Cool Brown (Evo Fabuloso Colour Intensifying Conditioners; $35, 7.5 fl. oz.), all great options for lightly correcting and enhancing your color between salon visits.
 But for completely personalized color that’s also more potent, we suggest you go Pro.